MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/03/devtools.md

 ### Maskable icon support in the Manifest pane

-Android Oreo introduced adaptive icons, which display app icons in a variety of shapes across different device models.  **Maskable icons** are a new icon format that support adaptive icons, which enable you to ensure that your [PWA][ProgressiveWebAppsChromiumIndex] icon looks good on devices that support the maskable icons standard.
+Android Oreo introduced adaptive icons, which display app icons in a variety of shapes across different device models.  **Maskable icons** are a new icon format that support adaptive icons, which enable you to ensure that your [PWA][ProgressiveWebAppsIndex] icon looks good on devices that support the maskable icons standard.

 Enable the new **Show only the minimum safe area for maskable icons** checkbox in the **Manifest** pane to check that your maskable icon looks good on Android Oreo devices.